isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Possible (only) for specific versions of this idea: e.g., test for systematic test of `valid()` after resource handle construction

-### <a name="Re-no-throw-crash"></a>E.26: If you can't throw exceptions, consider failing fast
+### <a name="Re-no-throw-crash"></a>E.26: If you can’t throw exceptions, consider failing fast

 ##### Reason

-If you can't do a good job at recovering, at least you can get out before too much consequential damage is done.
+If you can’t do a good job at recovering, at least you can get out before too much consequential damage is done.

 See also [Simulating RAII](#Re-no-throw-raii).

 ##### Note

-If you cannot be systematic about error handling, consider "crashing" as a response to any error that cannot be handled locally.
+If you cannot be systematic about error handling, consider “crashing” as a response to any error that cannot be handled locally.
 That is, if you cannot recover from an error in the context of the function that detected it, call `abort()`, `quick_exit()`, or a similar function that will trigger some sort of system restart.

 In systems where you have lots of processes and/or lots of computers, you need to expect and handle fatal crashes anyway, say from hardware failures.
-In such cases, "crashing" is simply leaving error handling to the next level of the system.
+In such cases, “crashing” is simply leaving error handling to the next level of the system.

 ##### Example